 Shantou Old Town Tour

-Here are some of the places we visited and the food we tried when we explore around Shantou Old Town District in our morning tour.
+Here are some of the local foods we had and some of the places we visited while we explore around Shantou Old Town District during our morning tour.
+We shall introduce you to those good local food.

 Pavilion in Little Garden Park, Old Town District (汕头市小公园)

-Little Garden Park is built in the early 1930s (but was recently re-built).
-The pavilion in the Little Garden Park is popular photo worthy place among visiting tourists, so be sure to take a photo for memories.
-Little Garden Park is the commercial & cultural center of Shantou Old Town, and is a witness of the prosperity of the historical Shantou.
+Little Garden Park was first built in the early 1930s (but recently re-build).
+The pavilion in the Little Garden Park is one of the photo worthy must visit landmark for most tourists.
+So do take some nice photos for your memories.
+Little Garden Park serves as a commercial and cultural center for Shantou Old Town and is a witness to the flourishing times of the ancient Shantou.

 Lao Ma Gong Zong Qiu (Chinese Dumplings)